-Abhishek works with clients offering research insights and thought leadership on global investing and asset allocation issues.
-He is also responsible for conducting quantitative research on MSCI benchmark, factor and ESG indexes.
-Previously, Abhishek was a member of the risk management group at Morgan Stanley and ICICI Bank.
-He has a postgraduate degree in Management from NITIE and is a CFA charterholder.
+Abhishek Gupta leads MSCI’s equity-solutions research for the Americas, driving the research agenda and engaging with different client segments to offer research insights and thought leadership.
+He has led quantitative research on MSCI benchmarks and factor, ESG and climate indexes and authored several research publications.
+Formerly, Abhishek was a member of the risk management group at Morgan Stanley and ICICI Bank.
+He is a CFA® charterholder with a postgraduate degree in management from NITIE.

 Research and Insights

 Finding Value: Understanding Factor InvestingResearch Report | Nov 1, 2023 |

 We examine how value investing could be implemented in a passive portfolio, using three generations of value indexes as a starting point for creating investment vehicles: traditional value, value- or fundamentally weighted and high-exposure value.

 Underperforming Growth Managers Showed Skill2 mins read Quick Take | Sep 21, 2023 |

 Over the last several years, most active growth managers underweighted the “Magnificent Seven.”
 Nearly two-thirds of growth managers, however, partially or more than offset the resulting performance drag with active bets on other stocks.

 Factor Performance amid Concentration Shifts2 mins read Quick Take | Aug 30, 2023 |

 Noting the parallel between today’s technology- and AI-driven concentrated rally and the late 1990s’ technology boom, we examined factor performance and factors’ over- and underweights in the top 10 MSCI USA Index constituents over both periods.